MarcDiethelm/xtc/README.md

 Want more features?
 There are more.

+- Can be used as a Terrific build tool in foreign frameworks that do their own Terrific module includes.
 - Easy to configure.
 (Almost) everything in one place.
 - The whole frontend is contained in one folder, called... frontend.
 - Less [@import (reference)](http://lesscss.org/features/#import-options-reference): Only includes what is actually used in your project.
 Great for libraries with mixins, helpers.